anthonydmfb/ActiveDirectoryDomainSetup/Full-Setup-Guide.md

 • To set up RDP on client VM: enable Remote Desktop and allow through firewall.
 On DC, open Remote Desktop Connection and connect to client IP or name.
 Login with domain user credentials (anthony\administrator).
 ![RDP1](Images/RDP1.png)
 ![RDP2](Images/RDP2.png)

+Troubleshooting Notes

+-Initially, the Windows Server VM’s IP was 10.0.2.15 instead of the intended static IP 192.168.56.10.
+This was due to the VirtualBox network adapter being set to NAT.
+Switching the adapter to Host-only Adapter or Internal Network fixed this.

+-I got locked out of the Domain Controller login because I forgot the Administrator password.
+I reset the VM to a previous snapshot, logged in as the local user vboxuser created by VirtualBox, and then reset the Administrator password using the command net user Administrator Anthony123.

+-Since the server is a Domain Controller, there’s no separate local Administrator account; resetting the password this way also reset the domain admin password.
+This allowed me to log in as anthony\Administrator with the new password.

+-I initially forgot to create an Organizational Unit (OU) for the client computer.
+After linking the client to the domain, I created a new OU named Clients and moved the client computer object there.
+I then linked the Group Policy Object (GPO) to this OU.

+-When setting the wallpaper via GPO, the client did not receive the policy initially.
+I realized I had not set proper sharing permissions on the parent Shared folder.
+After adjusting the NTFS and share permissions on Shared\Wallpaper, the policy applied successfully.

+-One limitation: the client’s desktop wallpaper cannot be changed visibly because Windows isn’t activated on the client VM, but the GPO policy is applied as confirmed by gpresult.